Vereeniging, Free State - Northern Cape & Free State

 Additional Course Facts

 62 by Mellett Hendrikse in National Teams Champs.

 The signature hole, and one of the most unique designs in South Africa, is the daunting 422-metre 17th which plays away from the river back to the clubhouse.
 A wide fairway curves left and opens up a vast bunker which stretches 100 metres up a slope to a high lip concealing the green beyond.
 Only the top of the flag is visible.
 The third is a short par 4 to a narrow raised green adjoining an old Boer War cemetery.

-Range adjoining tenth hole has a limited number of bays.
+Range adjoining clubhouse has grass bays.
 Attractive large putting green in front of clubhouse.

 2019 Attie Schwartzel & Olivia Tait

 1/ Masters champion Charl Schwartzel grew up on a farm near Maccauvlei.
 His father George was club captain during the 75th anniversary.
 Younger brother Attie is the men’s club champion, having regained his amateur status after playing on the Sunshine Tour.
 Attie has been club champion eight times, Charl three, and George once.

 2/ Maccauvlei became a SA Open venue soon after it opened.
 It hosted four between 1927 and 1949, three won by Sid Brews, the other by Bobby Locke in 1938.